Image

 National Forest System

-The USDA Forest Service manages public lands, known collectively as the National Forest System (NFS), across 44 states, Puerto Rico and the Virgin Islands.
+The USDA Forest Service manages public lands, known collectively as the National Forest System (NFS).

-These lands make up 8.5 percent of the total land area in the nation.
-The natural resources on these lands are among our nation's greatest assets and have major economic, environmental and social significance for all Americans.
-1
+The natural resources on these lands are among our nation's greatest assets and have major economic, environmental, and social significance for all Americans.

 The NFS is made up of nine regions, seven of which are in the western United States.
 The seven western regions include: